Mission Critical Services

 GCF Assessment and Support for Mission Critical Services

-Assessment Capable Entities (ACE) are ISO qualified organisations that are capable of determining the range of tests required to certify a device and assess the test results to ensure the product satisfies GCF's certification criteria.
+Third Party Assessment Capable Entities (TP-ACEs) are organisations that are capable of determining the range of tests required to certify a device and assess the test results to ensure the product satisfies GCF's certification criteria.
 Their role is to assist Manufacturer members with the certification of their connected products.

 All device and client testing associated with GCF certification must be undertaken by a GCF Recognised Test Organisation (RTO).
 RTOs are GCF members who have demonstrated they possess the experience, qualifications and systems to assess wireless mobile and IoT devices against GCF's Certification Criteria.